-The Permitting Dashboard is an online tool for Federal agencies, project developers and interested members of the public to track the Federal government’s permitting and review process for large or complex infrastructure projects.
-The Permitting Dashboard is one element of a larger, government-wide effort to streamline the Federal permitting and review process while increasing transparency, in addition to improving environmental and community outcomes.
+The Permitting Dashboard is an online tool for Federal agencies, project developers, and interested members of the public to track the Federal government’s environmental review and authorization processes for large or complex infrastructure projects, part of a government-wide effort to improve coordination, transparency, and accountability.

 Benefits of the Dashboard

-- It will provide consistent data that Federal agencies can use to analyze permit and review practices and identify ways to further improve the effectiveness and efficiency of these processes.
+- As a data source for environmental review and authorization timelines, the Dashboard provides consistent data Federal agencies can use to analyze permit and review practices and identify ways to further improve the effectiveness and efficiency of these processes.

-Through laws passed by Congress and regulations issued by Federal agencies, the Federal government requires proposed infrastructure projects to obtain various permits and environmental reviews to ensure that they are designed and constructed in a manner that protects public health, safety, cultural resources, and the environment, and that the public is informed about their potential impacts.
-Federal permits and reviews safeguard such irreplaceable resources as historic properties, Native American cultural sites, endangered species, and clean water, and ensure that projects do not interfere with national defense activities, air or water vessel navigation, or international relations objectives.
+- Proposed infrastructure projects must obtain various permits and environmental reviews to ensure they are designed and constructed in a manner that protects public health, safety, cultural resources, and the environment, and that the public is informed about their potential impacts.
+Federal permits and reviews safeguard clean water, ensure that projects do not interfere with national defense activities, air or water vessel navigation, or international relations objectives, and safeguard irreplaceable resources such as historic properties, Native American cultural sites, and endangered species.
 (For a complete list of relevant permits and reviews, see the Federal Permit and Review Inventory.)

-Although the vast majority of permit decisions and project reviews are completed within just a few months, sometimes for projects that are particularly large and complex or that have significant environmental impacts, the permitting and review process becomes as lengthy as several years.
-An interagency team is working to move our nation’s infrastructure projects through necessary environmental review and permitting processes as efficiently as possible in order to more quickly realize the benefits of these infrastructure investments – benefits such as reduced traffic, increased access to renewable energy, construction jobs, and increased economic activity – while simultaneously improving the government’s ability to use existing reviews to produce the best results for our environmental and community resources – such as increasing the use of landscape-level conservation of species, habitats and watersheds.
-In short, the goal of this effort is to make the government’s review of infrastructure projects both faster, and better at preserving environmental and community resources.
+- Although the vast majority of permit decisions and project reviews are completed within a few months, sometimes the process can take several years for projects that are particularly large and complex or that have significant environmental impacts.
+The enhanced coordination, visibility, and accountability of the Permitting Dashboard allows the nation to realize the benefits of infrastructure investments –such as reduced traffic, increased access to energy, construction jobs, and increased economic activity – while simultaneously safeguarding environmental and community resources, such as increasing the use of landscape-level conservation of watersheds, habitats, and species.

 Your role in improving the Permitting Dashboard

 The Administration welcomes your feedback on ways this site can be improved.
 We welcome input on additional features, functionality, and content that would be helpful on the Dashboard.
-Please use the Department of Transportation’s Permitting Dashboard Idea Forum page or email PermittingDashboardFeedback@dot.gov to share your ideas with us.
+Please send an email to PermittingDashboardFeedback@dot.gov to share your ideas with us.